camiladaltro/portfolio/README.md

 # Portfolio

+### ABOUT ME
+I'm a self-taught data analyst who wants to learn more and adapt to current demands.
+The passion for discovering new and old things motivates me to continue studying and the desire to work.

+This portfolio was created in order to show my skills using programming and visualization languages.
+I use a lot of SQL and Python for analysis and I build visualizations with Google Data Studio.

+### SAMPLE PROJECTS
-• Data Science Job Salaries (SQL, google data studio): [code](https://github.com/camiladaltro/portfolio/tree/main/ds_salaries) / [visualization](https://datastudio.google.com/reporting/38bfa77d-5453-45ac-8574-0ba8f2382781/page/mq0zC) / [dataset](https://www.kaggle.com/datasets/ruchi798/data-science-job-salaries)
+• Data Science Salaries – using SQL and Google Data Studio – [code](https://github.com/camiladaltro/portfolio/tree/main/ds_salaries) / [visualization](https://datastudio.google.com/reporting/38bfa77d-5453-45ac-8574-0ba8f2382781/page/mq0zC) / [original dataset](https://www.kaggle.com/datasets/ruchi798/data-science-job-salaries)

-• Supermarket store branches sales analysis (SQL, google data studio): [code](https://github.com/camiladaltro/portfolio/tree/main/stores) / [visualization](https://datastudio.google.com/reporting/bf76494d-17ab-4f9b-b9ac-6efb58186959/page/z1vzC) / [dataset](https://www.kaggle.com/datasets/surajjha101/stores-area-and-sales-data)
+• Supermarket store branches sales analysis – using Python – [code](https://github.com/camiladaltro/portfolio/blob/main/stores_sales.ipynb) / [original dataset](https://www.kaggle.com/datasets/surajjha101/stores-area-and-sales-data)

-• Brain Stroke (pandas, seaborn, matplotlib): [code](https://github.com/camiladaltro/portfolio/blob/main/brain_stroke_eda.ipynb) / [dataset](https://www.kaggle.com/datasets/jillanisofttech/brain-stroke-dataset)

-• CO2 Emission of Cars (pandas, numpy, seaborn, matplotlib): [code](https://github.com/camiladaltro/portfolio/blob/main/co2_emission_eda.ipynb) / [dataset](https://www.kaggle.com/datasets/midhundasl/co2-emission-of-cars-dataset)